IMSDcrueoft/LoxFlux/README.md

   - `isFunction`: Verifies if a value is a function|native-function.
   - `isObject`: Verifies if a value is an object.
   - `isArray`: Verifies if a value is an array.
-  - `isArrayLike`: Verifies if a value is typedArray.
+  - `isArrayLike`: Verifies if a value is array or typedArray.
+  - `isTypedArray`: Verifies if a value is typedArray.
   - `isString`: Verifies if a value is a string.
   - `isStringBuilder`: Verifies if a value is a stringBuilder.
   - `isNumber`: Verifies whether a value is a number.